georginagi/cw-exercise/README.md

 -----------------
 1. The command prompt doesn't have a lot of control and checks over the user's input, therefore some working examples are the following:

-Sorting:
+Sorting: sort_by command followed by arguments separated by space
   > sort_by filter1 filter2 filter3

   > ex: sort_by name age

-Adding new developer to the list:
+Adding new developer to the list: add_developer command followed by arguments separated by space
   > add_developer name age ossprojects

   > ex: add_developer Anna 27 2

 Combined example: